Skip to main content

 On virtually every public construction project requiring bonding, both performance and payment bonds are mandatory.
 The federal Miller Act requires both for contracts over $150,000, and state Little Miller Acts follow suit.
 Rather than pricing each bond separately, the surety industry issues them as a package with a single premium—making combined P&P bonds the most cost-effective way to meet bonding requirements.

 When you purchase P&P bonds, most sureties also include bid bonds at no additional cost.
 This means a single bonding relationship covers the entire three-bond sequence required for competitive public bidding.
-For a full breakdown of what you'll pay, use our surety bond cost guide or the bond cost calculator.
+For a full breakdown of what you'll pay, use our surety bond cost guide or the combined P&P bond calculator.

 P&P Bond Pricing